Slippery slope: Defining features of slippery slope arguments

 Walton notes that these three features will be common to all slippery slopes but objects that there needs to be more clarity on the nature of the 'mechanism' and a way of distinguishing between slippery slope arguments and arguments from negative consequences.

 Corner et al. say that a slippery slope has "four distinct components:

 The alleged danger lurking on the slippery slope is the fear that a presently unacceptable proposal (C) will (by any number of psychological processes—see, e.g., Volokh 2003) in the future be re-evaluated as acceptable."

-Walton adds the requirement that there must be a loss of control.
-He says, there are four basic components, "One is a first step, an action or policy being considered.
-A second is a sequence in which this action leads to other actions.
-A third is a so-called gray zone or area of indeterminacy along the sequence where the agent loses control.
-The fourth is the catastrophic outcome at the very end of the sequence.
-The idea is that as soon as the agent in question takes the first step he will be impelled forward through the sequence, losing control so that in the end he will reach the catastrophic outcome.
-Not all of these components are typically made explicit..."